What is erythromycin for?

-Your health professional may prescribe clarithromycin if you have an infection caused by bacteria and you are at risk of the complications of the infection.
+Your health professional may prescribe erythromycin if you have an infection caused by bacteria and you are at risk of the complications of the infection.

-Clarithromycin can also be used for treating other bacterial infections including stomach ulcers caused by the bacteria Helicobacter pylori.
+Erythromycin can also be used for treating other bacterial infections, including:

 People who are generally unwell, or have an ongoing health condition like the ones listed below, are at greater risk of complications.
 They are more likely to benefit from antibiotics than other people.

-If your symptoms don’t improve after a few days of taking clarithromycin, or your symptoms get worse, see your doctor.
+If your symptoms don’t improve after a few days of taking erythromycin, or your symptoms get worse, see your doctor.

 - children younger than 5 years old, especially those born with heart or circulatory problems